 Nearly a year ago, OEA kicked off the Class Size Campaign.
 Since then, thousands of educators have told their stories about how the disinvestment in public education is negatively impacting our students and the future of our state every day.

 We haven’t just told our stories.
 We’ve mobilized and engaged members at unprecedented levels.
-Through Continue Reading
+Through your great work Continue Reading

 From attending the OEA-PIE convention, where delegates works to elect pro-education candidates to public office, to OEA’s Symposium on Transformation in Public Education — there are lots of (low-cost or free!) opportunities for educators.

 Help the OEA Foundation earn donations just by shopping with your Fred Meyer Rewards Card!

 Just sign up for the Community Rewards program by linking your Fred Meyer Rewards Card to the OEA Foundation at www.fredmeyer.com/communityrewards.
 You can search for us by our name or by our non-profit number 85681.

 The Oregon Legislature passed SB 822 during the 2013 Legislative Session that will impact you as an out-of-state resident.
 Many of you have received a recent letter from PERS informing you that you are no longer entitled to a tax remedy as a result of your out of state residency.
 You can read more on the PERS website at www.oregon.gov/pers.
 This Continue Reading